Judge rules against Wisconsin GOP in redistricting case

 MADISON, Wis.
 (AP) — A judge ruled Thursday that Republican leaders of the Wisconsin Legislature illegally hired private taxpayer-funded attorneys to represent them in anticipation of legal challenges over redistricting because there are no pending lawsuits over maps that have yet to be drawn.

-The lawsuit filed by attorney Lester Pines on behalf of four Madison teachers, including the current and incoming teachers union president, argues that state law does not allow for legislative leaders to hire attorneys outside the state Department of Justice before a lawsuit has been filed.
-The Legislature has yet to begin the redistricting process and there are no pending lawsuits.
+Four Madison teachers, including the current and incoming teachers union president, argued that state law does not allow for legislative leaders to hire attorneys outside the state Department of Justice before a lawsuit has been filed.
+The Legislature has yet to begin the redistricting process.

 Assembly Speaker Robin Vos and Senate Majority Leader Devin LeMahieu entered into contracts in December and January with two outside law firms to handle the redistricting process, including any future lawsuits.
 The contracts allowed for spending of more than $1 million in taxpayer money to the two law firms.